donkadaharsha/Guessing_Game/README.md

 # I have used 3 different files - for Alice(Alice.py), for Bob(Bob.py) and for server(guess_server.py)

-# it generates a random integer at the beginning of the program n the Server side, and implement the 2 rpc calls defined in proto
+# it generates a random integer at the beginning of the program in the Server side.
+This shall implement the 2 rpc calls defined in proto
-# it checks if the guess provided by client is less/greater/equal to the number that server itself generated and based on the guess value it returns the message to the client giving indication as low/high/you won the game.
+# it checks if the guess provided by client is greater than or less than or equal to the number that server generated.
+Based on the guess value and comparision, it will return the message to client giving indication as
+#low - if guess is lower than server generated number
+#high- if guess is grester than server generated number
+#You won the game - iF it is equal to the server generated number.
-# As soon as the client receives "you won the game", it prints "I am done" and exit the game silently while the other client continue
+# If one client receives "you won the game", it then prints "I am done" and will exit the game silently while the another client continues
 # to guess.
+#when the second client also guesses the number, it will print "You won the game" then "I am done" and the program will terminate.

 # Gif link of running application:

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/114453047/193425353-eb72d72f-282a-469e-8d1e-e34f72f3ca34.gif)